sabinaan/todo/README.md

-# todo
+# Todo webapp
-A todo webapp created with HTML, CSS, and Javascript.
+A simple todo webapp created with HTML, CSS, and Javascript.
+Using factory functions.
+Work in progress.